IOTechSystems/xrt-examples/AzureSphere/docs/ethernetip-example.md

 The Device profile contains a config of different deviceResources that can be sent or received from the Azure IoT Hub.

-Edit this file with the corrisponding tag names you wish to read/write to within the desired PLC
+Edit this file with the corresponding tag names you wish to read/write to within the desired PLC

 ### Azure (Required)

 The Azure config file can be found at: configs/azure-ethernetip.json

-You will need to configer some values in azure.json to be able to send values to the IoT Hub.
+You will need to configure some values in azure.json to be able to send values to the IoT Hub.
 You will need:

 - DeviceID, can be found for a USB connected device with the command: